Basketball unicorn and Storm legend Lauren Jackson on entering Hall of Fame: ‘I just feel so incredibly lucky’

 In the WNBA, Jackson ranks 19th with 436 career three-pointers.
 The only post players with more threes are former Houston Rockets star Tina Thompson (748) and former Indiana Fever star Tamika Catchings (606).

-“I don’t think he was familiar with Lauren at the time and he guarded her with single coverage,” Bird said.
-“She had 30-something in the first half.”

-Jackson tallied 35 points on 13-for-22 shooting from the field and was 9-for-9 on free throws during the 94-81 Storm win.

-“Of all the superlatives I could give about her game and being one of the first stretch-5s that we’ve ever seen, the fact that she drew double teams every single night doesn’t get enough attention,” Bird said.
+“Of all the superlatives I could give about her game and being one of the first stretch-5s that we’ve ever seen, the fact that she drew double teams every single night doesn’t get enough attention,” said Storm guard Sue Bird who played 10 years with Jackson.
 “You just didn’t see that a whole lot in our league back then.
 Heck, there’s only a couple players right now who draw constant double teams.

-“But Lauren did every single night because she was just that good. … I remember in 2004, 90% of our practice, all we did was work on moving the ball after Lauren gets double teamed.
+“But Lauren did it every single night because she was just that good. … I remember in 2004, 90% of our practice, all we did was work on moving the ball after Lauren gets double teamed.
 That was our offense.
 What are we going to do after Lauren draws a double?
 And how are we going to get it back to her so she can score?”

 Jackson, a seven-time All-Star who led the league in scoring three times (2003, ’04 and ’07) and was the rebounding champion in 2007, averaged 18.9 points and 7.7 rebounds in 317 games (all starts) with the Storm from 2001 to 2012.